gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

 The reviewer is more likely to understand what access is being granted.

-This RFD proposes a new role request option that will enforce users to request for Kubernetes subresources instead.
+This RFD proposes a new role request field that will enforce users to request for certain Kubernetes subresources instead.

 # User Scenarios